-Virginia Tech, as well as a graduate certificate in Program Monitoring and Evaluation from American University.
-Her doctoral research focuses on evaluation entrepreneurship and the evaluation of cross-sector partnerships among businesses, nonprofits, and governments to affect social change.
+Nina is an adjunct professor at American University teaching graduate-level courses in Evaluation Approaches & Design.
+She is currently pursuing her PhD in Evaluation and Applied Research at Claremont Graduate University.
+She earned a Master’s degree in Political Science from Virginia Tech, as well as a graduate certificate in Program Monitoring and Evaluation from American University.
+Her doctoral research focuses on the role of entrepreneurship in the evaluation marketplace, and the use of evaluation to improve cross-sector partnerships among businesses, nonprofits, and governments.

 connecting the dots